-In this section, I focus on local explanations of SHAP values which are given by specific observations.
-For this, I proceed as follows.
-Firstly, I calculate the mean sample contribution of SHAP values for each student and sort them out.
-Secondly, I select students with the minimum and maximum contributions so that to profile the impact of covariates at extremes.
-Once student pairs are identified, I plot top determinants for each student, with plots showing the specific value each covariate takes.
+In this section, we focus on local explanations of SHAP values which are given by specific observations.
+For this, we proceed in three steps: (i) we calculate the mean sample contribution of SHAP values for each student and sort them out; (ii) we select students with the minimum and maximum contributions so that to profile the impact of covariates at extremes; and (iii) once student pairs are identified, we plot top determinants for each student, with plots showing the specific value each covariate takes.
 SAR1 and SAR2 results\footnote{In Figure \ref{figureB2}, the same local analysis is displayed for the SAR3 and SAR4 indicators.} for this analysis is included in Figure \ref{figure6}.

-The local explanation exercise for the SAR1 outcome where I compare the profile of two students, one with highest chance ($\Phi^{\text{max}}_{i}$ = +5.21) and the other with lowest chance ($\Phi^{\text{min}}_{i}$ = -8.99) to be academic resilient are shown in top two plots of Figure \ref{figure6}.
-A student with the highest probability of being academic resilient attends a private school, has around 26-100 (=3) books, is engaged fully in homework (=5, spending 3 to 4 hours per week), is male, his satisfaction with life is above average (=6), has 10 digital devices for learning, he works just one day per week, he is a not a repeater and show positive values in terms of empathy (see: Figure \ref{figure6}a).
+The local explanation exercise for the SAR1 outcome where we compare the profile of two students, one with highest chance ($\Phi^{\text{max}}_{i}$ = +5.21) and the other with lowest chance ($\Phi^{\text{min}}_{i}$ = -8.99) to be academic resilient are shown in top two plots of Figure \ref{figure6}.
+A student with the highest probability of being academic resilient attends a private school, has around 26-100 (=3) books, is engaged fully in homework (=5, spending 3 to 4 hours per week), is male, his satisfaction with life is above average (=6), has 10 digital devices for learning, he works just one day per week, he is a not a repeater and show positive values in terms of empathy (see: Figure \ref{figure6a}).
 Also, this student attends a (private) school with high rates of certified teachers (83.3\%) and teachers attending PD (=70\%), and nearly all (=11, over 90\%) students attending remote learning educational activities.
-On the contrary, a student who is most likely to fall into the non-resilient group (Figure \ref{figure6}b), is a repeater (at primary and at lower secondary), has adverse personality traits (all indices for curiosity, empathy, and stress management are negative), does little homework (=1, $\le$ 30 minutes), and has only 6 digital devices.
+On the contrary, a student who is most likely to fall into the non-resilient group (Figure \ref{figure6b}), is a repeater (at primary and at lower secondary), has adverse personality traits (all indices for curiosity, empathy, and stress management are negative), does little homework (=1, $\le$ 30 minutes), and has only 6 digital devices.